subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 25: The Temporal Predictive Coding Framework

 The Temporal Predictive Coding (TPC) framework is shown in the above figure.
 Recall that in the Predictive Coding model, the latent state of the system was determined solely by how well the generated image matched the sensory signal.
 In TPC on the other hand, the latent state is determined jointly by the temporal state prediction error and the image generation error.
-TPC uses only a single stage of the inference/generation pipeline.
+Unlike Predictive Coding, TPC uses only a single stage of the inference/generation pipeline.
-As in the original Predictive Coding, the model uses simple linear models for both the prediction an generation operations, given by:
+As in Predictive Coding, the model uses simple linear models for both the prediction and generation operations, given by:

 $$  x_k = Af(x_{k-1}) + Bu_k +\omega_x  $$